Cork-Software-Crafters/harness-engineering-kata/README.md

 By harness in this context we mean whatever influences the agent's behavior, and whatever feedback mechanisms you put in place.
 - the AGENTS.md / CLAUDE.md file
-- skills
+- Skills
 - scripts (making results predictable)
 - Architectural documents, and constraints (like arch unit)
-- Process / workflow descriptions
+- Process / Workflow descriptions
 - the README.md and other visible files in the root dir

 ## Prerequisites